MRI contrast agent: Iron platinum: superparamagnetic

 Superparamagnetic iron–platinum particles (SIPPs) have been reported and had significantly better T_{2} relaxivities compared with the more common iron oxide nanoparticles.
 SIPPs were also encapsulated with phospholipids to create multifunctional SIPP stealth immunomicelles that specifically targeted human prostate cancer cells.
 These are, however, investigational agents which have not yet been tried in humans.
 In a recent study, multifunctional SIPP micelles were synthesized and conjugated to a monoclonal antibody against prostate-specific membrane antigen.
 The complex specifically targeted human prostate cancer cells in vitro, and these results suggest that SIPPs may have a role in the future as tumor-specific contrast agents.

 Manganese

 Manganese(II) chelates such as Mn-DPDP (mangafodipir) enhance the T_{1} signal.
 The chelate dissociates in vivo into manganese and DPDP; the manganese is excreted in bile, while DPDP is eliminated via kidney filtration.
 Mangafodipir has been used in human neuroimaging clinical trials, including for neurodegenerative diseases such as multiple sclerosis.
 Manganese(II) ions are often used as a contrast agent in animal studies, often called MEMRI (manganese-enhanced MRI).
 Because Mn^{2+} ions can enter cells through calcium transport channels, it has been used for functional brain imaging.

+The first patient dose of the new manganese-based contrast agent Mangaciclanol was announced in April 2026.

 Manganese(III) chelates with porphyrins and phthalocyanines have also been studied.

 Unlike the other well-studied iron oxide-based nanoparticles, research on Mn-based nanoparticles is at a relatively early stage.